 A small, mostly Muslim, population of farmers and fishermen lives on Raya.
 There is even a small mosque.
 Therefore, you won’t find pork in any of the island’s restaurants and it must not be brought to the island at all.

 Transport: By longtail boat or speed boat from Chalong Pier or Rawai Beach – Phuket.

 Koh Bulon Lae

-Surrounded by warm clear water, tropical flowers, countless butterflies and charming local Thai, which in many ways cherish the old island, Bulon Lae (also called Bulon Leh) is something special.
+Surrounded by warm clear water, tropical flowers, butterflies and local Thai people who cherish the ancient island, Bulon Lae (also called Bulon Leh) is something very special.

-The island is very small and it takes no more than 15-20 min. to go from one side to the other – on the way you pass a bar – dedicated to Bob Marley – here it’s a must to stop and get a cold beer or drink served by the sweet proprietor.
+The island is small and it does not take more than 15-20 min. to go from one side to the other.
+As you walk, you pass a bar 100% dedicated to Bob Marley.
+It is a must to pop in and have a cold beer or drink served by the sweet proprietor.

-In the north you will find the village and a handful of cheap resorts.
+At the north end you’ll find a village and a small handful of cheap resorts.

-A small path connects the areas of the island and as you go south, you get a wonderful scent of the many rubber trees, which is a very important source of income for the island.
+A small path connects the areas of the island and as you go south, you can smell the many rubber trees.
+The rubber trees are a very important source of income for the island.

-Bulon Lae is highly seasonal and the best time to visit the island is from late November to mid April.
-If you visit the island outside of season (even in October), you risk only finding one open resort and most restaurants are closed.
+Bulon Lae is highly seasonal.
+The best time to visit the island is from late November to mid-April.
+In low season most resorts and restaurants are closed.

 Koh Chang Noi